 The temple proper is a bunch of reflective pillars and a smackdown with a unique cat-demon but bleeeh.
 Hanging out at the fire temple for too long means fire elementals show up to take you away.
 The path to the temple is a series of stone pillars that must be jumped, save dex or you fall into chasms filled with infinite firesnakes or something whatever.

 Section IV: Air.

-The plane of air is really boring but also a giant hexmap and that also means there is less tedium to describe!!!
+The plane of air is really boring but also a giant hexmap of emptiness and that also means there is less tedium to describe!!!
 If the players want to find the sanctum they must “ask the winds,” which seems to be about the only way to go about it since everything else seems to be hostile.

 Within the plane of air float about two dozen sanctums of various air related deities, from the canon DnD list like Yan-C-Bin, the Queen of Air Elementals, Indra and even Hastur.
 That sounds really fucking wild!
 Unfortunately the sanctums are not described and all the deities just respond to characters entering their hex by using some means or another to tell them to fuck off, be it monsters, lightning or some other shit (with the exception of Rudra, who is not home, and Heng, who just rains on them).
 This is probably what WOULD happen if you come calling to the houses of the gods in search of a stupid magic rock and pushing this just a bit farther would have made for a great farce, as it is, its just an idea that could work but was never expanded upon.